sanuvarghese/L1PhysicsSkim/README.md

 ```
 As an example, the list_cff.py for the EphemeralZeroBias samples for run 323755 is already availble in this repository.

-##### The L1T emulation is invoked via cmsDriver.py command step from the L1Trigger directory. for more deatils about cmsDriver and its options, follow https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideCmsDriver .
+##### The L1T emulation is invoked via cmsDriver.py command step from the L1Trigger directory. for more deatils about cmsDriver and its options, follow this [twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideCmsDriver) .

 ```
 cmsDriver.py l1Ntuple -s RAW2DIGI --python_filename=data.py -n 2000 --no_output --era=Run2_2018 --data --conditions=\